mazzberry/mazzberry/README.md

 ## 📖 About me

-- 💻 I'm a Back-end Developer
+- 💻 I'm Back-end Developer
-- 🎨 I'm a quick self-learner in programming field
+- 🎨 also a quick self-learner in programming field
 - 🌐 You can see some of my projects on [my portfolio] in my Github
-- 📺 I make development and tech tutorials on [YouTube](https://www.youtube.com/#)
+- 📺 I make tech tutorials on [YouTube](https://www.youtube.com/#)

 ## 🔥 My contribution streak